 We’ve all read those articles about digital transformation.
 The ones which extol the virtues of a continuous change programme underpinned by a technology roadmap to drive business improvement.
 It sounds marvellous.
 After all, we all acknowledge the benefits and value that data and automation can bring.
 But the tricky bit for many organisations is simply getting there.

-As usually happens at this time of year, my team persuaded me to look into my crystal ball and predict the technology trends I think will make the most impact in IT this year.
-Here are my top six tips.
+At this time of year I’m always asked to look into my crystal ball and predict the IT trends that will make the most impact in the next 12 months.
+Here are my four top tips.